Vas deferens: Structure

 The human vas deferens measures 30–35 cm in length, and 2–3 mm in diameter.
 It is continuous proximally with the tail of the epididymis, and exhibits a tortuous, convoluted initial/proximal section (which measures 2–3 cm in length).
 Distally, it forms a dilated and tortuous segment termed the ampulla of vas deferens before ending by uniting with a duct of the seminal vesicle to form the ejaculatory duct.
 Together they form part of the spermatic cord.

 Blood supply

 The vasa deferentia are supplied with blood by accompanying arteries, the (arteries of vas deferens).
 These arteries normally arises from the superior (sometimes inferior) vesical arteries, a branch of the internal iliac arteries.

 Innervation

 The vas deferens receives innervation from an autonomic plexus of post-ganglionic sympathetic fibres derived from the inferior hypogastric plexus.

-It is innervated by a variety of nerve endings, although of the efferent nerves the sympathetic innveration dominates.
+It is innervated by a variety of nerve endings, although of the efferent nerves the sympathetic innervation dominates.
 Adrenergic junctions (those which release noradrenaline) are found in the smooth muscle layers.
 Cholinergic synapses and vasoactive intestinal peptide synapses are found in the connective tissue of the mucosa.